 Michael Laynard, the Lone Wolf, is questioned by the police regarding the theft of a priceless sapphire from an Indian potentate on a visit to New York City.
-Coincidently, Laynard goes to a nightclub where he sees the sapphire in the hair-do of one of the band singers.
-But, before he can get to her, she is murdered and the sapphire is taken.
-He, to clear himself, now must find the jewelry and a killer.Written by
+Coincidently, Laynard goes to a nightclub where he sees the sapphire in the headdress of the principle dancer.
+However, before he can get to her, she is murdered and the sapphire is taken.
+He, to clear himself, must find the stone and the dancer's killer.Written by

 Les Adams <firstname.lastname@example.org>, A. Nonymous

 1 of 4 people found this review helpful.